kiranwappnet/All_Tasks/Inheritance/README.md

 This is a Simple PHP example that shows the implementation of Inheritance.

-Here we take an example of two classes as Follows Manager and Employee.
+Here we take an example of two classes as Follows Car and Vehicle.

-Manager can ask any question to the every employee.
+In Vehicle class we have made a $name variable as a private also created two functions start and stop.
-Every employee can also give answers to the Manager.
+In Car class we can access the variable of parent class by using the concept of inheritance.